List of Marconi wireless stations: Carnarvon, Wales

+On 22 September 1918, advances in vacuum tube receivers allowed the MUU signal to be received by the Amalgamated Wireless Australasia station at "Logan Brae", Pymble, Sydney.

 In 1922, the Marconi transmitting station at Caernarvon, Wales replaced the former station at Clifden, Galway, Ireland for transatlantic message traffic following destruction of Marconi's Clifden station during the Irish Civil War.
 The obsolete Clifden Station was never rebuilt.

 Cefn Du, the mountain on which MUU was located hosted the first, 1914 antenna.
-It was, in 1920, extended by 900' using two self-supporting steel lattice towers, 60' on a side.
+It was, in 1920, extended by 500' (wire length), using two self-supporting steel lattice towers, 60' on a side.
 These were removed ca. early 1923, when a new extension, running to the ENE, towards Llanberis, was built using six new guyed lattice masts of 400'.
 One mast, number 13, collapsed during construction.
 It was rebuilt and reassigned as mast 17.
 A double antenna tuning inductor house near the summit of Cefn Du and to the rear of the 1914 antenna, served to tune the antenna and earth screens of what were now two parts of a whole antenna, fed at the western transmitter building.
-The extension also had inductors at the far end, such that each part of the antenna had inductors at its ends.
-In 1925, the two parts of the antenna were split, each now operating separately (the original as callsign MUU, the 1924 antenna as GLC), a new feed taken up the mountain from the western transmitter buildings to the site of the double ATI.
+The extension also had inductors at the far end, such that each part of the antenna had inductors at its ends, forming a 'half-loop'-type antenna when considered as a whole.
+In 1925, the two parts of the antenna were split, each now operating separately (the original array from the GLC transmitter, the 1924 antenna from the MUU transmitter), a new feed taken up the mountain from the western transmitter buildings to the site of the double ATI.
+Archive documents indicate both arrays could be connected as one antenna when required.
 A 'second antenna', said by R.N.
-Vyvyan to have been built in 1925 and operating under the callsign GLT, is undetectable as physical remains at the Cefn Du site.
-Research by Rowlands (2022) identified documents in the Marconi Archive that unambiguously and repeatedly referred to the 1925 antenna as callsign GLC, not GLT.
-It may have been hung from sloping triatics run from the existing MUU masts to the north of the site (unconfirmed).
+Vyvyan to have been built in 1925 and states by him as operating under the callsign GLT, is undetectable as physical remains at the Cefn Du site.
+Research by Rowlands (2022) identified documents in the Marconi Archive that unambiguously and repeatedly referred to the 1925 antenna as callsign GLJ, not GLT.
+Archive sketches indicate it may have been hung from sloping triatics run from the existing 1914 array masts to the north of the site.
+GLJ presented considerable difficulties to effective operation, partly owing to its proximity to the 1914 array; it took until early 1927 to bring under reliable control.